 If you’re like many busy freelancers, you’re constantly switching between your phone calendar, a spreadsheet with assignment information on your laptop, emails with guideline information, all the while generally hoping you’re not missing anything.
 You’ve probably tried a few data planners and complicated “organization systems” aimed at sorting out the schedules of busy professionals.

 The problem is, none of them work well for freelancers.
-The very nature of the job means your workload looks different from any other freelancer’s, so it would be impossible to grab an off-the-shelf planner that would adequately meet your needs.
+The very nature of the job means your workload looks different from anyone else’s, so it might be impossible to grab an off-the-shelf planner that would adequately meet your needs.

-One way to keep your life organized is starting from a blank slate, using a blank journal to customize your needs.
+One way to keep your life organized is to start from a blank slate, using a blank journal to customize your needs.
 There are a few ways you can structure these blank notebooks, one of which is bullet journaling.

 According to bullet journal method creator Ryder Carroll, all you really need is a pen, some paper, and a desire to live the “more productive and meaningful life.”
-However, with a plethora of choices, you might be hit with decision paralysis after spending way too much time wading through the endless options.
+However, there’s a plethora of notebook choices out there, so you might be hit with decision paralysis after spending way too much time wading through the endless options on Amazon.

-Two of the most popular blank journal creators are Leuchtturm1917 and Moleskine.
+Two of the most popular blank notebook creators – whether you’re aiming to adopt a bullet journal approach or not – are Leuchtturm1917 and Moleskine.
 While both offer a welcoming, high-end space to start organizing, you’ll want to explore the distinct features of each before making an investment.

-Both Leuchtturm1917 and Moleskine offer higher-end blank journals that will look great on your shelf.
+Both Leuchtturm1917 and Moleskine offer higher-end blank notebooks (to be used as a bullet journal or otherwise) that will look great on your shelf.
 Though similar in some ways, they are not interchangeable.
 Depending on your style, one or the other is likely to appeal more to you.

 Leuchtturm1917 Classic Notebooks